Rehabilitation of Offenders Act

 Under the Rehabilitation of Offenders Act 1974, after a defined rehabilitation period, certain criminal convictions become ‘spent’.
 This means that the ex-offender in question is not required to disclose the conviction when, for example, applying for most jobs or taking out insurance policies, or if they become embroiled in criminal or civil proceedings.

-Custodial sentences lasting over two and a half years never become spent.
+Custodial sentences lasting over four years never become spent.
 For sentences shorter than this, consult the table below.
-For personal legal advice on driving convictions and all other areas of law, have a look at Instant Law Line.
-Unlimited telephone legal advice for a low monthly fee of just £7.99.
+For personal legal advice on driving convictions and all other areas of law, have a look at Instant Law Line - telephone legal advice for a low monthly fee.

 ||Rehabilitation Period for people aged 18 or over when convicted